YaolinGe/CSharp/notes.md

 ### Creational pattern
 - <<Enumeration>> can be used to define those magic numbers.
-- in UML, italicized class name is interpreted as an abstract class.
+- in UML, `italicized` class name is interpreted as an abstract class.
 - in UML, access modifiers and types can be left out as those are implementation details and can be changed very quickly.
+Can be added if both developer and architect is the same person.
+- `Simple Factory` is like hello world like an idiom used for beginners.
+- `Factory Method`

+### Dispose pattern
+- `using PureManagedClass pmc = new PureManagedClass(); ` to properly use the dispose method once it is finished with the nearest curly braces.
+If `using` keyword is ignored, then it might not manage the resources responsibly.
+- better use dispose instead of finalizer, finalizer is slow and inefficient.

+## UML
+- OOAD (object-oriented analysis and design)
+-

 ### Boxing and unboxing
 - Allows the value types to be treated as reference types and vice versa.